 Christ’s Body, the New Temple

 Who are they who work at building it?
 They are everyone in the Church who preaches the word of God or administers the sacraments of God.
-We all rush around, we all labor, we all build; and before us, others rushed, labored, built; but unless the Lord builds the house, those who build it labour in vain.
+We all rush around, we all labor, we all build; and before us, others rushed, labored, built; but unless the Lord builds the house, those who build it labor in vain.
 For this reason, when they saw some of the people fall, the Apostles, and Paul himself, said: You and your special days and months and seasons and years!
 You make me feel I have wasted my time with you.
 Because he knew that he had been built up by the Lord from within, he wept over these others because he had worked among them to no avail.

 We speak in public, but he builds inside.
 How well do you listen?
 We can tell.
 What do you think of it?
 He alone knows, who sees your thoughts.
 It is he who builds, he who gives advice, he who instills fear, he who opens the understanding, he who directs your perceptions and leads you to faith; and yet we too work, as laborers in the harvest.

 This allegorical and typological example of patristic biblical interpretation focuses on Jesus Christ as the New Solomon and his body, the Church, as the new Temple.
-It is an excerpt from St. Augustine’s discourse on the Psalms (Ps.
+It is an excerpt from St. Augustine’s discourse on the Psalm 127 (Ps.
 126, 2: CCL 40, 1857-1858).
 It appears in the Roman Office of Readings for Saturday of the 14th week of Ordinary time with the accompanying biblical reading drawn from Sirach 47:12-25.